 Justin knew if it weren’t for the aid of the oxygen mask, Elizabeth would be long dead.
-Was it fair to prolong her sufferings, so she had to be on painkillers throughout?
-He unconsciously wished
+Was it fair to prolong her sufferings?
+If God wouldn’t heal her, he’d better rid her of these torments.

-“She’s not opened her eyes for the last one hour… Is she okay?”
+“She’s not opened her eyes for quite a while now.
+Is she okay?”

-Everyone assembled at the bedside while the priest read the prayers from his hymnal.
-He put the image of the mother of God on Elizabeth’s chest and the cross to her forehead.
-He then sprinkled her with holy water.
-Taking the
+Everyone assembled at the bedside while the priest read the prayers.
+He put the image of Our Lady on Elizabeth’s chest.
+The cross to her forehead.
+Then sprinkled her with holy water.
+He rubbed the

-anointing oil from his bag, he rubbed it on her forehead, chest, and the cold feet.
+anointing oil on her forehead, chest, and the feet.

-The priest pressed Katelyn’s hand as he said a short prayer for her.
-“Let’s surrender everything to God… He knows what’s best.”
+He pressed Katelyn’s hand.
+“Let’s surrender everything to God.
+He alone knows what’s best.”

 And with that, the priest left.

-There was no sign of life in Elizabeth except the occasional movement of her bosom up and down.
-After a short while, the movement ceased, and her face paled and became static.
+Elizabeth remained still except the occasional movement of her bosom up and down.
+The movement ceased, and her face paled.
+Then became static.

 Ambrose rushed to the bedside.
-His wife’s breath came in ragged, shallow gasps behind the oxygen mask.
+His wife’s breaths came in ragged, shallow gasps.
 “What happened?”

-It seemed like there was little the nurse could say.
-She again paged the doctor.
+“Um, ah, it—it’s—” The nurse paged the doctor again.
 “The doctor is on the way.”

-Tears flowed freely from Ambrose’s eyes, and his hand shook.
-‘It’s okay, Doc, just give me the pen.’
+Ambrose’s voice shook.
+“It’s okay, Doc, just give me the pen.’

 Katelyn interjected.
 “No, when did she get a Do Not Resuscitate order?”

-“She did it a long time ago… the first time she was admitted.”
+Ambrose signed the documents.
+“The first time she was admitted.”

-Prompted by the flat lull that echoed from the heart’s monitor machine, the doctor turned to the patient, whose eyes were wide open but weren’t blinking.
-He put on the gloves, studied the machine
+He must’ve been prompted by the flat lull that echoed from the heart’s monitor.
+The doctor turned to the patient, whose eyes were wide.
+But not blinking.
+He pressed his stethescope to her chest for

-for a few seconds, then pressed Elizabeth’s eyes shut.
+a moment, then brushed Elizabeth’s eyes shut.
 She was gone.